siobhanmcconnell/WebDesign/Assignment5/README.md

 I think I'm doing fairly well.
+The component I chose to recreate was a bit more difficult for me than I had anticipated, and I think my code may be a bit messy or inefficient for that section, but the end result looks pretty similar to what I was going for, so I've decided not to worry about it too much.
 I don't think I need anything.